ualberta-smr/merganser/README.md

 | `-sv` or `--style-violation` | If set, the code style violations are extracted |
 | `-cc` or `--code-complexity` | If set, the code complexity are extracted |
 | `-cores` or `--cpu-cores` | The number of threads |

+To run the toolchain with all features, you can simply run `./runAll <repository_list>`.
+For example, to run the toolchain on _spark_ repository, run `./runAll spark`.